github/codeql/docs/language/learn-ql/writing-queries/introduction-to-queries.rst

 - See the queries used in real-life variant analysis on the `Semmle blog <https://blog.semmle.com/tags/variant-analysis>`__.
 - To learn more about writing path queries, see :doc:`Constructing path queries <path-queries>`.
 - Take a look at the `built-in queries <https://help.semmle.com/wiki/display/QL/Built-in+queries>`__ to see examples of the queries included in the Semmle tools.
-- Explore the `query cookbooks <https://help.semmle.com/wiki/display/QL/QL+cookbooks>`__ to see how to access the basic language elements contained in the QL libraries.
+- Explore the `query cookbooks <https://help.semmle.com/wiki/display/QL/QL+cookbooks>`__ to see how to access the basic language elements contained in the TEST libraries.
-- For a full list of resources to help you learn QL, including beginner tutorials and language-specific examples, visit `Learning QL <https://help.semmle.com/QL/learn-ql/>`__.
+- For a full list of resources to help you learn TEST, including beginner tutorials and language-specific examples, visit `Learning TEST <https://help.semmle.com/QL/learn-ql/>`__.